kk-digital/kcg-image-tools/image-dataset-cleaner/README.md

 ## Tool Description

-Given a source directory containing images or compressed files depending on the value of the flag `compressed_files_dir` the tool applies certain conditions,
+Given a source directory containing images or compressed files depending on the value of the flag `process_archive_directory` the tool applies certain conditions,

-if `compressed_files_dir` is `False` the tool applies some conditions and copies the valid images into the `output_directory` and two json files of the status of processed images saved in the same output directory with names `failed-images.json` and `images-info.json` if `write_status_files` was set to True.
+if `process_archive_directory` is `False` the tool applies some conditions and copies the valid images into the `output_directory` and two json files of the status of processed images saved in the same output directory with names `failed-images.json` and `images-info.json` if `write_status_files` was set to True.

 applied conditions are:
 - Make sure if the image file is not corrupted